Redocly/redocly-cli/.github/CONTRIBUTING.md

       - **`packages/core/src/typings`**: contains the common Typescript typings.

 - **`resources`**: contains some example API definitions and configuration files that might be useful for testing.

+## Release flow

+We use [Changesets](https://github.com/changesets/changesets) flow.
+After merging a PR with a changeset, the release PR is automatically created.
+Merging that PR triggers the release process.